Hybrid Appraisal: A New Valuation Model That Can Impact Your Home Value

 4. The appraisal management firm also hires a third-party field inspector

-The data collector may be an appraisal trainee, a real estate licensee, home inspector, or another party authorized by the lender or appraisal management firm.
-The mortgage and real estate service company Radian, for example, states that it may use a real estate licensee for the physical inspection.
-On the other hand, Nationwide Appraisal Network employs licensed home inspectors to collect appraisal data.
+The data collector may be an appraisal trainee, a real estate licensee, a home inspector, or another party authorized by the lender or appraisal management firm.
+Some mortgage and real estate service companies use a real estate licensee for the physical inspection.
+On the other hand, the Nationwide Appraisal Network employs licensed home inspectors to collect appraisal data.

 5. The appraiser receives the field inspector’s property data and integrates it into the final appraisal report

 The appraiser uses the third-party inspector’s findings to complete the hybrid appraisal report and provide an opinion of the home’s value.
-According to LIA Administrators and Insurance Services, an errors and omissions insurance company for appraisers, an appraiser working on a hybrid appraisal isn’t usually given the identity of the in-person property data collector.
+The individual working on a hybrid appraisal isn’t usually given the identity of the in-person property data collector.

 Appraiser vs. data collector: What’s the difference?

-To explore how an appraiser and third-party inspector differ when it comes to hybrid appraisals, let’s compare the qualifications of an appraiser to those of a data collector, such as a real estate licensee or home inspector.
+To explore how an appraiser and third-party inspector differ in hybrid appraisals, let’s compare the qualifications of an appraiser to those of a data collector, such as a real estate licensee or home inspector.

 To become a licensed residential appraiser, the Appraisal Qualification Board (AQB) requires: